 Organizational ecology theory is essentially based on the concepts of organizations, populations, niches, organizational density, and organizational communities (Abbott et al., 2016: 256; as cited in Telle & Svensson, 2019: 53).
 In addition, the most important issue emphasized within the scope of this theory is that organizations and organizational populations entering into a process of ecological change will eliminate or strengthen them.
 In this case, organizations may transform themselves by entering an ecological change process (Carroll, 1997: 119).
 These processes of change consist of variation, selection, and retention.
 The variation process is concerned with the formation of new and different forms in organizational populations.
-The selection process is about establishing the most suitable organizations (Carroll, 1997: 119-120; as cited in Tran & Santarelli, 2020: 655).
+The selection process is about establishing the most suitable organizations for the community and the environment continuously changing these organizations (Carroll, 1997: 119-120; as cited in Tran & Santarelli, 2020: 655).
 Retention is the legitimization and institutionalization process of organizations (Carroll, 1997: 119-120; as cited in Tran & Santarelli, 2020: 655; Daft, 2015: 162).